tendermint/tendermint/docs/architecture/adr-019-multisigs.md

 We will use straight forward amino encoding.
 This is chosen for ease of compatibility in other languages.

-#### Footnotes
-\* I advocate that we should actually include the fields from CryptoBitArray into the multisignature directly.
-This saves space in encoding, despite breaking abstractions slightly.
-I think it is worth the space savings, however I've put this into a footnote since this is quite minor.

 ### Future points of discussion

 If desired, we can use ed25519 batch verification for all ed25519 keys.